 In the DMP, data is understood as a broad term including:

-Use Hanken's DMP template or other DMP templates (with Hanken's DMP guidance integrated) in DMPTuuli to help you write and update a DMP.
-See DMPTuuli with Hanken's DMP guidance and DMP template on the right.
+Use Hanken's DMP template or other Public DMP templates (with Hanken's DMP guidance integrated) in DMPTuuli to help you write and update a DMP.
+See DMPTuuli with Hanken's DMP guidance and DMP template in the next section.